Courses

 OXT is a cryptocurrency created and administered by Orchid Labs.
 It functions independently of the Orchid network; you can buy or sell it on a crypto exchange without ever touching the Orchid VPN app.
 However, its primary purpose is to provide the network’s buyers and sellers with a means of conducting transactions.

 Server managers who want to sell bandwidth to the network have to pay a certain amount of OXT to get started.
 This is called “staking,” and we’ll talk more about it in a minute.
-Buyers, meanwhile, can use OXT to pay for Orchid bandwidth as they use it.
+Buyers, meanwhile, can use the OXT token to pay for Orchid bandwidth as they use it, in transactions authenticated through Ethereum 2.0 smart contracts.

 Orchid Accounts